 It’s also essential to ensure your chosen company has experience shipping to your destination.
 Some companies specialize in shipping to certain countries or regions, so it’s crucial to ensure they’re familiar with your destination’s customs regulations and procedures.

 Finally, you’ll want to consider the cost of shipping.
-Air cargo can be expensive, so it’s advisable to get quotes from several companies to compare prices.
+Airplane cargo can be expensive, so it’s advisable to get quotes from several companies to compare prices.
 Make sure to ask about any additional fees or surcharges to get an accurate estimate of the total cost.

 How Air Freight Rates Have Changed Over the Past Years